Jatin-Bhalla/WEB_DEV/README.md

 * The files will be named as B_one, B_two,...
 * These projects will involve basic learning of the backend and cool projects.

+WEBSITE :
+* The files will be named as W_one, W_two,...
+* They will contain the original source of inspiration.
+* They will contain the whole website created  in total